jagprog5/dev-guide/README.md

   - the container might need to be minimalized and hardened depending on deployment requirements

-This problem can be mitigated by compiling a statically linked program (check with `ldd <binary>`).
+This problem can be mitigated by compiling a statically linked binary (check with `ldd <binary>`).
 Ship everything the binary needs, and create a build per platform.